-The agency responsible for ensuring drugs, medical devices and equipment are safe and effective.
+The agency responsible for ensuring drugs, medical devices, and equipment are safe and effective.

-provides a description of a clinical trial.
+Describes a clinical trial.
 It includes the purpose, objectives, design, methods, inclusion and exclusion criteria, and details the activities required of study participants.

 As a study participant, you will work closely with the research team that is led by a Principal Investigator (PI).
 The PI implements the study plan and may analyze the data and report the results of the clinical trial.
-Members of the research team regularly monitor the participants’ health and well-being to determine the safety and effectiveness of the research.
-A clinical trial may take place at a hospital, doctors’ office or clinical research center.
+Members of the research team regularly monitor the participant’s health and well-being to determine the safety and effectiveness of the research.
+A clinical trial may take place at a hospital, doctor’s office, or clinical research center.

 All clinical trials have guidelines about who can participate, called inclusion criteria.
 The plan will also have factors that disqualify a person from taking part, called exclusion criteria.
 These standards include parameters such as age, gender, type and stage of disease, previous treatment history, and other medical conditions.
-Only those people that meet all of the inclusion criteria and none of the exclusion criteria can participate in a clinical trial.
+Only those people who meet all of the inclusion criteria and none of the exclusion criteria can participate in a clinical trial.

 The selection criteria ensure that researchers are studying the right people to help find answers to important medical questions.